 Future Skills: Engineering and Automotive is designed to provide introductory knowledge in the major engineering disciplines of Automotive, Mechanical, Systems and Electrical Engineering as well as introduce renewable energy and its relevance to engineering disciplines.
 It will equip students with knowledge & skills to enable them to choose a specific route for further study and prepare students with the employability skills required for a career in the engineering sector.

 The Future Skills programme includes a building project that will encompass all the knowledge and skills learnt throughout.

-Students will leave the course with Mathematical, Numeracy, Communication, ICT and meta-skills at SCQF level 5 and are provided with an articulation route into a specific study in Engineering, Electrical Engineering or Automotive.
+Students will leave with appreciation of Numeracy, Communication, ICT and meta-skills and are provided with an articulation route into a specific study in Engineering, Electrical Engineering or Automotive.

 This is a full-time course taught at Edinburgh College Midlothian Campus.

 - Practical workshop skills for Engineering, Electrical Engineering and Automotive Engineering